 - Bioengineering (old requirements – for those enrolled before May 1, 2022)

 - Bioengineering (new requirements – for enrollments after May 1, 2022)

 - Biomedical Engineering (for those enrolled before May 1, 2022)

 - Engineering Business

 - Sustainable Energy

-- Either a thesis or design course can count in place of up to two half-year advanced level courses towards the elective courses in the minor if the thesis or design course is strongly related to the subject area of the minor.
-This requires approval of the Director of the Minor
+- In some cases, a thesis or capstone design course may count in place of up to two half-year advanced level courses towards elective courses in the minor if the project is strongly related to the subject area of the minor.
+This requires approval of the Director of the Minor.